I know from experience what it’s like when your old dog won’t eat, and you’re willing to do and try anything!

 Environmental Causes for an Old Dog Not Eating

-There are 11 main environmental causes that could influence whether your old dog is eating or not.
+There are 12 key environmental causes that could explain why your old dog won’t eat.

-- Have there been any changes in his environment, for example have you moved?
+- Have there been any changes in their environment?
+For example, have you moved?

-- Any new people living in the house?
+- Are there any new people living in the house?

-- Has your dog been stressed lately – thunderstorms, fireworks, construction…
+- Has your dog been stressed lately (possibly due to thunderstorms, fireworks, or construction)?

-- Grieving the loss of an animal companion
+- Is your dog possibly grieving the loss of an animal companion?

-- A new bowl (that’s right, that can be an issue for some)
+- Was your dog’s meal served in a new bowl (that’s right, that can be an issue for some)?

-- Bored with the same dry kibble day after day and year after year
+- Is it possible that your dog is bored with the same dry kibble day after day and year after year?

 - Dementia